numpy/numpy/doc/source/building/index.rst

         For detailed guidance, see `Use the Microsoft C++ toolset from the command line
         <https://learn.microsoft.com/en-us/cpp/build/building-on-the-command-line?view=msvc-170>`__.

+      .. tab-item:: LLVM

+        Similar to MSVC, LLVM does not put the compilers on the system path.
+        To set system path for LLVM compilers, users may need to use ``set`` command to put compilers on the system path.
+To check compiler's path for LLVM's clang-cl, try invoking LLVM's clang-cl compiler in the shell you use (``clang-cl --version``).

     .. note::

         Compilers should be on the system path (i.e., the ``PATH`` environment